Stubs42/OrangeLine/README.md

 2/3, 4/5, 6/7 as above LEN/DUR for repeater rows 2,3 and 4

-Channels 0 to 7 are interpreted in the same way as the knobs and scaled by a factor of 100 (0.64V represents a length of 64 clockticks or multiples).
+REP input CVs are interpreted in the same way as the knobs and scaled by a factor of 100 (0.64V represents a length of 64 clockticks or multiples).

-Channels 8 to 15 follow the same layout as channels 1 to 7 but interpreted as raw length values and are scaled by a factor of 10.000 (10V represents a length of 10.000 clockticks.

 All channels with cv < 1V and are ignored but allow any other length as long the effective length does not exceed max float.

-TRG input: Polyphonic trigger inputs to force an end of length or end of duration for rows 1 (channel 0) to row 4 (channel 3)
+TRG input: trigger input to reset all counters to 0 ignorin any offset settings , not the same than reset, because reset sets offsets if configured

 REP output: Polyphonic cv outputs for the effective DUR/LEN of each row.
-Updated whenever the respective end of duration or end of length trigger is triggert.

 Channel 0 = DUR 1, Channel 1 = LEN 1, Channel 2 = DUR 2, ... .
-Values are scaled by a factor 10.000. so 10V represents an effective length of 100.000 clockticks.
+Values are scaled by a factor 10.000. so 10V represents an length of 100.000 clockticks.

 TRG output: Polyphonic trigger output for end of length (channel 0,2,4,6) and duration (channel 1,3,5,7) for the 4 repeater rows.

 #### Right Display

 A visualisation of Dejavus repeat state.
-All active repeater rows ware represented by a circle of dots and an assotiated clock hand.
+All active repeater rows are represented by a circle of dots and an assotiated clock hand.
+Inactive rows (switched off or both LEN and DUR of the row is 1) will not get displayed.
+The outermost active ring is associated to the uppermost active REP row which feeds and resets the random generators producing all outputs for triggers/gates and CV to its current active seed.
+The inner rings are associated with the lower active REP rows, which feed and reset the random generator of the next active outer ring with its current active seed.
+Whenever it hits the 12:00 dot an end of duration event has occured and a new seed is fetched from the random generator of the next inner active ring or the global never repeating random generator if it is the innermost ring.
+After fetching the next seed from the next inner ring, the next outer ring is reset to the seed just fetched and an it will start a new random sequence.
-Whenever the hand reaches a dot, an end of length event has occured.
-Whenever the hand reaches 12:00 an end of duraction event has occured for this row.
-Row 1 of repeater is the outer ring, row 4 the inner ring. inactive rows are not displayed
+Whenever the hand reaches another dot, an end of length event has occured and the random generator of the next outer ring is reset to its starting seed and its random sequence starts to reapeat.

 #### Heat Section